alphagov/inside-government-admin-guide/organisations-groups/closing-organisation.md

 title: How to publish content / Closing an organisation
 ---

-# Feature documents on your home page
+# Closing an organisation

-Closed organisations - scenarios and proposed wording
+# What a closed organisation page will look like

-There are 7 options in Publisher for describing ‘closed’ organisations, each of which generates slightly different wording for users, as follows.
+There are different options in Publisher for describing ‘closed’ organisations, each of which generates slightly different wording for users, as follows.

-For many of these, you’ll need to enter the name of the organisation taking over from (superseding) the closed organisation and - if you have it - the closure date.
+For many of these, you’ll need to enter the name of the organisation taking over from (superseding) the closed organisation and - if you have it - the date it closed.

 <table>
   <tr>